 Nearly all of us have been stressed about our finances, and anyone that has ever been stressed has experienced a mental health challenge.

-Mental health and financial challenges are universal.
-No matter your background, salary, or upbringing.
+Mental health and financial wellness challenges are universal, no matter your background, salary, or upbringing.
 Nearly all of us deal with these stressors at some point.

 And now, since COVID and a wave of other tough worldwide events, people are more stressed than they've been in a long time.

-We’ve reached an era where 401ks and health insurance plans aren’t enough.
-Employees are demanding more support in more areas of their lives.
+We've reached an era where 401ks and health insurance plans aren't enough.
+Employees are demanding more support in more areas of their lives, especially their financial wellness and mental health.

 Financial Wellbeing Challenges